VinaStar/Vina-Discord-Authenticator/readme.md

 **Set the message when someone doesn't have a Discord binded to the fivem launcher**

 *set discord_auth_drop_notmember_message "You must be a member of our Discord channel to join this server."*
-**Set the message when someone doesn't have a Discord binded to the fivem launcher**
+**Set the message when someone have a Discord binded to the fivem launcher but is not member of your Discord server**

 *set discord_auth_port 8085*
 **Set the port to connect to the websocket server (same as in the convar if you change it)**